chethanm99/kubebuilder/README.md

 TL;DR:

-Provide clean library abstractions with clear and well exampled godocs.
+Provide clean library abstractions with clear and well-exampled go docs.

-- Prefer using go *interfaces* and *libraries* over relying on *code generation*
+- Prefer using go *interfaces* and *libraries* over-relying on *code generation*
 - Prefer using *code generation* over *1 time init* of stubs
 - Prefer *1 time init* of stubs over forked and modified boilerplate
 - Never fork and modify boilerplate

 ## Techniques

-- Provide higher level libraries on top of low level client libraries
+- Provide higher-level libraries on top of low-level client libraries
-  - Protect developers from breaking changes in low level libraries
+  - Protect developers from breaking changes in low-level libraries
   - Start minimal and provide progressive discovery of functionality
   - Provide sane defaults and allow users to override when they exist
 - Provide code generators to maintain common boilerplate that can't be addressed by interfaces